 - Mix the batter and season it with salt, chili powder, lime juice, turmeric, hing and coriander powder.
 Mix everything, taste and adjust seasoning.

-- In a nonstick pan, heat oil about 1 ½ tbsp of oil, add mustard seeds, cumin seeds and curry leaves.
+- In a nonstick pan, heat oil about 1 ½ tablespoon of oil, add mustard seeds, cumin seeds and curry leaves.

 - Once seeds splutter, reduce the flame to low, add sesame seeds and hing.